live-clones/recalbox/TESTING.md

 - [ ] Test Videopack system
 - [ ] Test Vic20 system
 - [ ] Test all sound modes
+- [ ] Test externalscreen.sh with a first screen that is 2K/4K but has not FullHD resolution

 ## Non Regression
 - [ ] Vérifier que le settings "Show FPS" fonctionne correctement